Calls for Stories

 • Have you ever received bills for sending portal messages to your adolescent’s clinicians?
 If so, how did this affect you?

-Stories should be 4 – 10 double-spaced pages or 800 – 2000 words.
-We plan to publish 12 stories in print.
+You do not need to address each question—write about the issues you think are most important.
+If you are not a writer, tell your story in your own words and our editorial staff will help you.
+Stories should be 800 – 2000 words.
+We plan to publish 12 stories.
 Some additional stories may be published as online-only supplemental material.
 Along with the stories, we will publish 2 – 4 commentary articles that discuss the stories that are published in the journal.